Automation

 - auto backup after game exit

-Best practice is combining condition mode with interval/schedule:
+Best practice is to combine condition mode with interval/schedule:

 - condition mode captures critical moments